Bread Dad

 • For larger muffins, you can buy trays designed for “jumbo” muffins (versus trays for standard sized muffins).
 This recipe should generate roughly 8-12 jumbo banana bread muffins without butter.

-• Like “no butter” desserts?
-You should also try our No Butter Oatmeal Cookies and No Butter Chocolate Chip Cookies.
+• Like “no butter” desserts & snacks?
+You should also try Bread Dad’s recipes for No Butter Oatmeal Cookies and No Butter Chocolate Chip Cookies.
+Or check out my muffin recipes that use oil (and not butter) such as my Cranberry Orange Muffins and Chocolate Chip Banana Muffins.

 • Have leftover mashed bananas?
-You can either save it to make more banana muffins in the future (by freezing the mashed bananas)… or turn it into delicious Banana Chocolate Chip Cookies or one of our many Banana Bread Variations.
+You can either save them to make more banana muffins in the future (by freezing the mashed bananas)… or turn them into one of my many Banana Bread Recipes.

 • Always try to use relatively fresh baking soda & powder for the best results.
 For example, using baking soda from an open container (that has been deodorizing your refrigerator for months) may lead to subpar results.
 Old & hard baking soda/powder may lead to rising problems and/or leave small bitter clumps in these banana bread muffins with oil.